how does alcohol affect sleep 1

 Influence on sleep cycles

 Sleep is a cyclical process with distinct stages and cycles.
 Each sleep cycle typically includes a combination of light sleep, deep sleep, and REM sleep.
 Alcohol can disrupt the natural progression of these cycles.
 While alcohol initially acts as a sedative, promoting sleep onset, it can later disrupt the overall balance of sleep stages.
 As the sedative effects wear off, alcohol can lead to more fragmented and disrupted sleep cycles.
-This disruption can result in poorer sleep quality and leave us feeling groggy and unrefreshed upon waking.
+This disruption can result in poorer sleep quality and leave us groggy and unrefreshed upon waking.

 Sleep Onset and Sleep Latency